openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 **All Stores are using Global state, which consumes all partitions.
 This means that every instance stores all data on a defined directory.** All these with the trade-off of removing the need for an additional database.

+### Stream processors

+#### Aggregation Stream Processor

+This is the main processors that take incoming spans and aggregate them into:

+- Traces
+- Service Names
+- Dependencies

+#### Store Stream Processor

+Global tables for traces, service names and dependencies to be available on local state.

+#### Index Stream Processor

+Custom processor to full-text indexing of traces using Lucene as back-end.

+#### Retention Stream Processor

+This is the processor that keeps track of trace timestamps for cleanup.